echocat/caretakerd/manual/includes/configuration.environmentMapping.md

 # Environment mapping {#environmentMapping}

 There are several environment variables mapped to configuration parameters.
-There environment variables goes over configuration files.
+These environment variables are overwriting values from configuration files.

 > **Hint:** Every caretakerd environment variable starts with ``CTD`` = *CareTakerD*